seqsense/terraform-lock-fix-action/README.md

 Example to automatically fix `.terraform.lock.hcl` in Renovate Bot's pull requests.

 This action internally uses [tfutils/tfenv](https://github.com/tfutils/tfenv) to install Terraform.
-It can automatically detect your project's Terraform versions via tfenv.
+It can automatically detect your project's Terraform versions.

 See https://github.com/tfutils/tfenv#tfenv-install-version for more details.